Get new recipes in your inbox

 German apple Kuchen with roasted apples and breadcrumb and nut topping.
 Kuchen, I recall, is what my Grandmother used to bake on Sundays, to be consumed, still warm, after lunch with a coffee.

 Cheat's apple strudel with apple chunks and raisins wrapped in sweet tea bread dough.
 This is a cheat’s recipe.
 There’s no stretching and stretching and stretching and reading love letters through the dough involved.

 The dough for these sweet apricot buns is very versatile.
 Try spreading it out, focaccia-style, in a baking tray and topping with fruit and crumble.
 Try putting lots of dried fruit on top, folding in half or rolling and baking into a strudel.

 Sweet focaccia-style tea bread topped with blueberries and crumble.
 Ordinarily, thinking focaccia will bring to mind an image of flat, thin bread decorated sparsely with whatever, preferably savoury, preferably olives.

-Cherry chocolate bread, sourdough brioche with a mix of white chocolate chips, glace cherries and almond flakes.
-Bread making is funny like that – complete black magic and hocus pocus when uninitiated.
+Cherry chocolate bread, sourdough based brioche filled with a mix of white chocolate chips, glace cherries and almond flakes.
+It's easy to make with yeast instead, and the perfect weekend breakfast idea.

 Braided chocolate brioche, not too sweet and perfect for breakfast.
 The braided bread is quite a challenge for me, the messy baker.
 I’m absolutely no good at tidy shaping.
 My challahs invariably have one end thicker than the other.
 Spacing of cookies suffers in giant quadruples melded together.
 And I am a lousy cake decorator